furechan/fsdata-proto/README.md

 # Simple data access layer over fsspec

 This is a thin abstraction layer over `fsspec` and `universal_pathlib` to access collections of data (dataframes) stored in the file system or in the cloud.

 The library reads a config file called `fsdata.ini` which defines a set of collections, each with their own location defined as a valid `fsspec` path.
-Each collection acts as a simple container of stored data blobs.
+Each collection acts as a simple container of stored dataframes.

 ## Configuration

 The configuration file `fsdata.ini` has one section for each collection, with the section name as name and with a key `path` pointing to its location.
+The `path` should be a acceptable `fsspec` path.

 ```ini
 # fsdata.ini